 - If you or your child has a history of swimmer’s ear or is just starting to swim a lot, you may want to consider using preventative ear drops.
-There are many over-the-counter options or you can home brew some ear drops.
+There are many over-the-counter options or you can home brew some ear drops made of a mixture of one part white vinegar to one part rubbing alcohol.
 Keep in mind, some people shouldn’t use ear drops because of other ear problems, such as damaged ear drums, or if the ear is actively draining pus.
 If you’re unsure, check with your doctor whether preventive ear drops are a good option for you or your child.

 What to do while you’re at the water

 The goal here is to keep your ears as dry as possible.
 To achieve that, you can:

 - Cover up the ears while swimming.
 You can use swimmer’s earplugs while you swim.
 If you’re not keen on earplugs, you can find some swimming caps designed with inserts that offer extra protection to the ears.

 - Dry the ears immediately, once out of the water, with a dry towel.
 Don’t just scrub the your hair dry.
 Really get on the ear, lean to the side, and rub it dry.
 Both leaning over and giving the ear a tug can help flush out the water.